Skip to main content

 Abigail Ajanel Gomez

-Rondina Lab
+Rondina / Campbell Lab

 I’m originally from Guatemala, but I went to College in Puerto Rico where I received my B.S. in biology.
 I later obtained my M.S. in Biology from California State University, Fresno, where I studied the mechanisms of formation of tunneling nanotubes (TNTs).
 I am currently studying the cellular mechanisms that lead to the formation of procoagulant platelets.
 In my free time I enjoy hiking and trail running.
 The U combines all my passions, research, hiking and running.
 There is no better place to be!